Berlin Patient: Anonymous: the 1998 Berlin patient

 The first Berlin patient was a German man in his mid-twenties.
 He was a patient of Dr. Heiko Jessen in Berlin, Germany.
 He was diagnosed with acute HIV infection in 1995.
 He was prescribed an unusual combination therapy: didanosine, indinavir and hydroxyurea.
 Hydroxyurea was the most unusual of the three, as it is a cancer drug not approved by the U.S. Food and Drug Administration (FDA) for HIV treatment.
 The combination was part of a small trial Dr. Jessen was testing in patients during acute HIV infection.
 After several treatment interruptions, the patient went off the prescribed therapy completely.
 The virus became almost undetectable.
 The patient has remained off antiretroviral therapy.
-In 2014 a follow-up report in NEJM concludes "a likely explanation for control of viral replication in this patient is genetic background, regardless of intervention," although this point is still under debate.
-The NEJM update reports that the individual possesses the HLA-B*57 allele which has been associated with HIV control, and a large proportion of CD8 T cell responses targeting HIV are restricted by HLA-B*57.
+In 2014 a follow-up report in the New England Journal of Medicine (NEJM) concludes "a likely explanation for control of viral replication in this patient is genetic background, regardless of intervention," although this point is still under debate.
+The NEJM update reports that the individual possesses the HLA-B*57 allele, which has been associated with HIV control, and a large proportion of CD8 T cell responses targeting HIV are restricted by HLA-B*57.

 Timothy Ray Brown: the 2008 cured Berlin patient

 The most famous Berlin patient is Timothy Ray Brown.
 He is originally from Seattle, Washington.
 He was diagnosed with HIV in 1995 and began antiretroviral therapy.
 In 2006, Brown was diagnosed with acute myeloid leukemia (AML).
 His physician, Dr. Gero Hütter, at Charité Hospital in Berlin, arranged for him to receive a hematopoietic stem cell transplant from a donor with the "delta32" mutation on the CCR5 receptor.
-This mutation, found at relatively high frequencies in Northern Europeans (16%), results in a mutated CCR5 protein.
+This mutation, found at relatively high frequencies in Northern Europeans (~16% heterozygous, ~1% homozygous), results in a mutated CCR5 protein.
 The majority of HIV cannot enter a human cell without a functional CCR5 gene.
 An exception to this is a small minority of viruses that use alternate receptors, such as CXCR4 or CCR2.
 Those individuals who are homozygous for the CCR5 mutation are resistant to HIV and rarely progress to AIDS.
 Brown received two stem cell transplants from one donor homozygous for the delta32 mutation: one in 2007 and one in 2008.
 Brown stopped taking his antiretroviral medication on the day of his first transplant.
 Three months after the first stem cell transplant, levels of HIV rapidly plummeted to undetectable levels while his CD4 T cell count increased.
 In addition, blood and tissue samples from areas of the body where HIV is known to hide were tested.
 The results were published in the New England Journal of Medicine.
-As of 2011, Brown remains off antiretroviral therapy and is considered cured, although some debate exists whether there is no trace of the virus in his body (a "sterilizing" cure) or whether he simply no longer needs treatment (a "functional" cure).
+As of 2011, Brown remained off antiretroviral therapy and was considered cured, although some debate exists whether there was no trace of the virus in his body (a "sterilizing" cure) or whether he simply no longer needed treatment (a "functional" cure).

 Timothy Ray Brown died on September 30, 2020, after a five-month battle with leukaemia.